Officers' Commissions Act 1862

 The Officers' Commissions Act 1862 (25 & 26 Vict. c.
-4) was an Act of Parliament of the Parliament of the United Kingdom.
+4) was an act of the Parliament of the United Kingdom.

-It provided that any officer's commission in the British Army could be issued without the royal sign-manual, provided that it was signed by a principal secretary of state and the commander in chief, or an appropriate officer depending on the specific branch of service.
+The act provided that any officer's commission in the British Army could be issued without the royal sign-manual, provided that it was signed by a principal secretary of state and the commander in chief, or an appropriate officer depending on the specific branch of service.
 For the Royal Marines, a signature from the Admiralty was required.

+Legacy

-The Act, whilst amended to reflect changes in the military and political structure since 1862, is still in force.
+The act, whilst amended to reflect changes in the military and political structure since 1862, is still in force.